“Our kids are worrying about being shot in their schools. How many are going to have PTSD? Our kids are thinking like kids in a war-torn nation.”

 • And the city on the opposite side of Missouri, St. Louis, having the highest.

-Dr. Robert Winfield cited these states to open the May 17 symposium he organized— Firearm Violence in the United States: A Frank Discussion on an American Public Health Crisis.
+Dr. Robert Winfield cited these stats to open the May 17 symposium he organized— Firearm Violence in the United States: A Frank Discussion on an American Public Health Crisis.

 “How do we stop losing hundreds of Kansas Citians and 40,000 Americans a year to firearm violence?”
 Winfield, a University of Kansas Medical Center trauma surgeon, pondered out loud.
 (The KU School of Medicine Bohan Visiting Professor Program and the KU Department of Surgery sponsored the symposium.
 A KU Endowment grant funded the event attended by medical students, law enforcement officers, activists and concerned citizens.)